-- The American Public Power Association (APPA) urges federal policymakers to streamline federal permitting and siting rules to help facilitate the construction of energy infrastructure necessary to maintain electric reliability and to integrate more renewables onto the grid. - APPA supports conducting environmental reviews and permitting processes in a concurrent, coordinated, consistent, predictable, and timely manner sufficient to support sound decisions regarding federal agency actions, such as approving new infrastructure projects. - APPA encourages the Federal Energy Regulatory Commission (FERC) to promote electric transmission siting and permitting by facilitating open and transparent transmission planning processes that prioritize reliably meeting the needs of public power utilities and other load-serving entities.
+- The American Public Power Association (APPA) urges federal policymakers to streamline federal permitting and siting rules to help facilitate the construction of cost-effective energy infrastructure necessary to maintain electric reliability and to accommodate a changing resource mix. - APPA supports conducting environmental reviews and permitting processes in a concurrent, coordinated, consistent, predictable, and timely manner sufficient to support sound decisions regarding federal agency actions, such as approving new infrastructure projects. - APPA encourages the Federal Energy Regulatory Commission (FERC) to promote electric transmission siting and permitting by facilitating open and transparent transmission planning processes that prioritize reliably meeting the needs of public power utilities and other load-serving entities.